appbaseio/reactive-manual/docs/v1.0.0/components/SingleList.md

 - **sortBy** `String` [optional]
     sort the list items by one of `count`, `asc`, `desc`.
 Defaults to `count`, which sorts the list by the frequency of count     value, most first.
 - **defaultSelected** `string` [optional]
-    pre-selects an item from the list.
+    pre-select an item from the list.
 - **selectAllLabel** `String` [optional]
-    label to shown in the component UI for an item that selects all list terms.
+    add an extra `Select all` item to the list with the provided label string.
 - **showRadio** `Boolean` [optional]
     show radio button icon for each list item.
 Defaults to `true`.
 - **showCount** `Boolean` [optional]